-Table 2 shows example values of AOD computed at the SWBTD component wavelengths for three different total column dust loadings (40, 80, 186 in units of columnar volume concentration; µgdust/kgair) and the three sets assumed of RI (Table 1), based on Mie theory for dust effective radius of 2.4 µm.
+Table 2 shows example values of AOD computed at the SWBTD component wavelengths for three different total column dust loadings (40, 80, 186 in units of columnar volume concentration; µgdust/kgair) and the three sets of assumed RI (Table 1), based on Mie theory for dust effective radius of 2.4 µm.
 At 10.35 µm, the real part of the RI (which dominates the extinction via scattering) is much lower for DB17 than the OPAC and ARIA databases, resulting in an AOD that is about a factor of 2 smaller.
 At 12.3 µm, the ARIA and DB17 RIs produce similar AODs, while OPAC is significantly larger—the difference in this case being OPAC’s larger imaginary RI component (translating to enhanced absorption).
-Despite these differences, the proportional relationship of extinction between the two wavelengths does not change among the various composition assumptions.
-Hence, the sign of the SWBTD for mineral dust remains negative for all three databases.
+Despite these differences, the proportional relationship of extinction between the two wavelengths maintains AOD(10.35 µm) > AOD(12.3 µm) among the various composition and loading assumptions.
+Hence, the sign of the SWBTD for mineral dust for extinction alone remains negative for all three databases.
 However, the magnitude of the SWBTD for a given RI database will vary as a function of different temperature/moisture/dust profile scenarios.

 4.2 Radiative Transfer Calculations

 Corresponding values of SWBTD from the three dust RI databases were calculated using the hybrid Eddington RTM of Deeter and Evans (1998), following its implementation by Grasso and Greenwald (2004).
-Figure 11 shows results for idealized single dust layers having optical properties corresponding to ARIA, a mean particle size of 2.4 µm, residing in an adiabatic temperature profile with surface temperature of 300 K. A 2-km thick dust layer of variable aerosol optical depths (AOD, referenced at 10.35 m) shown (from clear sky to optically thick, AOD > 10) was raised through the atmospheric column, and the column moisture was increased linearly, accounting for the change in TPW along the x-axis.
+Figure 11 shows results for idealized single dust layers having optical properties corresponding to ARIA, an effective particle radius of 2.4 µm, residing in a dry adiabatic temperature profile with surface temperature of 300 K. A 2-km thick dust layer of variable AOD (referenced at 10.35 m) shown (from clear sky to optically thick, AOD > 10) was raised through the atmospheric column, and the column moisture was increased linearly, accounting for the change in TPW along the x-axis.
 The AOD of (0.254, 0.507, 1.183) are a function of dust loading values of (40, 80, 186; g(dust)/kg(dry air)), respectively.
 The y-axis of Fig. 11 shows magnitude of the computed SWBTD.
-Included is the clear-sky reference (AOD = 0), which shows a trend toward positive SWBTD as TPW increases, owing to enhanced 12.3 m absorption.
+Included is the clear-sky reference (AOD = 0), which shows a trend toward positive SWBTD as TPW increases, owing to larger 12.3 m vapor absorption.

 The effect of increasing TPW on the structure of the dust signal in Fig. 11 follows this same positive trend, with little variation in dust layer height for low-AOD layers.
 However, as the dust layer AOD increases, two principal effects are noted.
 The first effect is the increasing spread of SWBTD values, for a given dust AOD and TPW value, among a family of dust layer heights.
 The lower altitude layers are less negative than the more elevated layers, as the former reside below a deeper column of atmospheric moisture and thus experience greater suppression of the negative SWBTD dust signal.
 The second effect is, for a given dust AOD and for increasing TPW, the divergence of SWBTD for the family of dust layer heights.
 This behavior appears for AOD > 0.5, and is most prominent for high values of AOD.
 Here, very little impact of water vapor is seen for dust layers in the middle to upper atmosphere, while strong, non-linear impacts occur for the low-altitude dust.
-The spread of SWBTD within a family of dust layer heights over the range of TPW shown varies from a few degrees to ten degrees, with values of 5-7 kelvin for an optically thicker (AOD 0.5 to 2.0; e.g., Fig. 4b) dust plume in the lower atmosphere.
+The spread of SWBTD within a family of dust layer heights over the range of TPW shown varies from a few degrees to ten degrees, with values of 5-7 Kelvin for an optically thicker (AOD 0.5 to 2.0; e.g., Fig. 5b) dust plume in the lower atmosphere.